JielinWang/JielinWang/README.md

 <h1 align="center">Hello There! 🙋🏻‍♀️</h1>

 <p align="center">My name is Jielin Wang (or Louisa), a software develover and web developer from China 🇨🇳 </p>
-<p"> I recently finished my coding program with MIT xPRO.
+<p"> I am a Software Engineer with entry-level experience specializing in Full-Stack Development, Web Development, and Frontend Development with React.js.
+I recently finished my coding program with MIT xPRO.
 While earning my Professional Certificate in Coding, I gained experience working in the MERN (MongoDB, Express, React, and Node.js) technology stack.
 I love working on solving different problems and an enthusiast for programming, my goal is to create innovative applications that could make a positive impact on society and solve real-world problems</p>

 ## A bit more about me: